sakashyap/fast-lowcalrecipes/README.md

 # Framing a Prediction Problem

 Here, we predict the normalized time it takes to prepare a recipe based on the nutrition contents of the food.
-We use a linear regression, and further a lasso regression model to predict the minutes taken based on the nutrition of the recipe.
+We use a linear regression model, and further a lasso regression model to predict the minutes taken based on the nutrition of the recipe.
 Here, we know the nutrient composition information from our dataframe, and we utilize these values by transforming them to find the best predictor of the preparation time.
-Our response variable is `minutes` on a log scale, since standardization was necessary to eliminate skewness from outliers.
+Our response variable is ‘minutes’ on a log scale, since standardization was necessary to eliminate skewness from outliers.
 We chose to measure our accuracy using root mean square error, since this is a standard linear regression accuracy measure that we believe reflects the error in our data well.
+We decided to use RMSE over R squared since we think that it is better to minimize error rather than overfit the data and measure how well it reflects a trend.

 # Baseline Model

 We build a linear regression model utilizing two of the features that we believe college students care about the most—calories and protein.
 Both of our quantitative variables needed some preprocessing.
 First, we encoded protein as a polynomial feature, by testing polynomials from 1 through 9, and found 4 to perform the best.
 We utilized RMSE to identify the best performing feature.
-Based on the graph showing our train and test error, we see that there is very little difference between the two, which allowed us to pick 4, since that had the lowest error in both.
+Based on the graph showing our train and test error, we see that there is very little difference between the two up until polynomial degree 4, after which the test error dramatically increases.
+Due to this, we picked a degree of 4.

 <iframe
   src="assets/baseline1.html"